pingidentity/pingdirectory-go-client/docs/VirtualStaticGroupImplementationResponse.md

 ### NewVirtualStaticGroupImplementationResponse

-`func NewVirtualStaticGroupImplementationResponse(schemas []EnumvirtualStaticGroupImplementationSchemaUrn, enabled bool, ) *VirtualStaticGroupImplementationResponse`
+`func NewVirtualStaticGroupImplementationResponse(schemas []EnumvirtualStaticGroupImplementationSchemaUrn, id string, enabled bool, ) *VirtualStaticGroupImplementationResponse`

 NewVirtualStaticGroupImplementationResponse instantiates a new VirtualStaticGroupImplementationResponse object This constructor will assign default values to properties that have it defined,